RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useInputHandlers/readme.md

   - `validators?` (object)

-    An object whose keys are the validation rules, and values being functions that get '_input_' current value as argument and must return an array shape:
+    An object whose keys are the validation rules, and values being functions that get '_input_' current value as argument and must either return:

-    > `[ testThatReturnsBool<Function>, failedValidationMessage<String> ]`
+    - An `array` shaped:

+      - `elem 0` (boolean): A test statement that resolves to a boolean.
+You can use '_input_' current value recieved as argument on the function.
+If it returns `false`, the validation fails and `elem 1` is pushed to returned `validation.messages` array (hook's `st.valObj.messages`).

+      - `elem 1` (string): A string to use as failed validation message in `validation.messages` array.

+      ```javascript
+      // Example:
+      useInputHandlers(
+        // input reference,
+        // props object,
+        {
+          // ...other configuration properties
+          validators: {
+            maxLength: (val) => [val.length < 20, "< 20 characters please!"]
+            // ^ this creates a rule named 'maxLength' in `validation` object
+            // which tests for input's length less than 20 on each validation
+            // call.
+If length is >= 20, validation will fail and the custom
+            // string is pushed to `validation.messages` array.
+          }
+        }
+      )
+      ```

+    - A `string` to use as custom failed validation message for the default validator named exactly like this string value's key.

+      ```javascript
+      // Example:
+      useInputHandlers(
+        // input reference,
+        // props object,
+        {
+          // ...other configuration properties
+          validators: {
+            numeric: "No A, B, C's.
+Just 1, 2, 3s!"
+            // ^ this overrides the default message for 'numeric' rule.
+          }
+        }
+      )
+      ```

+    Default rules provided by the hook are **required**, **numeric**, **alphabetic**, **alphanumeric** and **email**.

     Check _"\_defaultValidators"_ in this hook's file for further instructions.
     <br />